mmoneer71/enersense-challenge/README.md

 This will run all three containers in your terminal.
 You can add `-d` to the second command to run in detached mode.

 The API will be reachable on port 8008 and the Swagger UI can be reached at `http://127.0.0.1:8008/docs`.

+## TODO
+Testing, how to run unit tests, any testing relevant confluence pages, info about E2E or further test if relevant

 ## Notes